 If you are ready to test or validate your technology but are unable to access test facilities in the private sector, consider entering into an MIT Lincoln Laboratory test agreement that will allow your technology to be tested in the Laboratory's state-of-the-art facilities.

 The Laboratory can perform testing for an interested party in its facilities on a reimbursable basis.
 Testing may include, but is not limited to, materials, equipment, models, and computer software.
 Under these agreements, Lincoln Laboratory does not perform any research or development.
 All test data belong to the customer.
 Please note that Lincoln Laboratory cannot directly compete with domestic private sector companies that also provide such testing capabilities.
 For further guidance, please contact the Laboratory's Technology and Contracts Office.

 To view a sample of a test agreement with Lincoln Laboratory, please view the drafted example below.

 Available Lincoln Laboratory testing facilities

 This 90-nanometer semiconductor research and fabrication facility is the most advanced foundry within the U.S. government's FFRDC network, including DOE national laboratories, DOC laboratories, and DOD service laboratories.
-Its production-class CMOS toolset allows the fabrication of scientific-grade charge-coupled-device (CCD) imagers, digital superconducting circuits, and photonic integrated circuits.
-We have lithography platforms for 193-nanometer scanning, 248-nanometer and ultrawide-field I-line stepping, and 5-nanometer electron beam writing.
+Its production-class CMOS toolset allows the fabrication of 90-nm FDSOI CMOS, scientific-grade charge-coupled-device (CCD) imagers, digital superconducting circuits, and photonic integrated circuits.
+We have lithography platforms for 193-nanometer scanning, 248-nanometer and ultrawide-field I-line stepping, and 4-nanometer electron beam writing.
 A molecular-beam epitaxy system can provide high-sensitivity and highly stable back-illuminated devices in the ultraviolet and extreme ultraviolet ranges.
-Test and evaluation using our highly capable and well-controlled 200-millimeter wafer fabrication services is possible through a test agreement or a more traditional Cooperative Research and Development Agreement.
+Access to our highly capable and well-controlled 200-millimeter wafer fabrication services is possible through a test agreement or a more traditional Cooperative Research and Development Agreement.

-This laboratory has Category 1-A Trusted Design; Aggregation; Foundry Services; Post Processing; and Packaging/Assembly, accreditation from the DMEA (Defense Microelectronics Activity) and ISO-9001 certification.
+This laboratory has Category 1-A Trusted Design; Aggregation; Foundry Services; Post Processing; and Packaging/Assembly, accreditation from the DMEA (Defense Microelectronics Activity), and ISO-9001 certification.

 For information on how to work with the Microelectronics Laboratory to serve your needs, email [email protected].